ShaohuaDong2021/DPLNet/README.md

 # DPLNet (Efficient Multimodal Semantic Segmentation via Dual-Prompt Learning)

-Welcome to the official code repository for [**Deficiency-Aware Masked Transformer for Video Inpainting**](https://arxiv.org/abs/2307.08629).
-We're excited to share our work with you, please bear with us as we prepare the video demonstration, code, and demo.
+Welcome to the official code repository for [**Efficient Multimodal Semantic Segmentation via Dual-Prompt Learning**].
+We're excited to share our work with you, please bear with us as we prepare the code and demo.
 Stay tuned for the reveal!